DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 5. Save the report.

-You can analyze the resulting report or send it to [Support Center](https://supportcenter.devexpress.com/ticket/list) for help.
+You can analyze the resulting report or send it to [Support Center](https://supportcenter.devexpress.com/ticket/list) for assistance.

 The following GIF image illustrates how to use the Diagnostic Tool to examine the performance of the dashboard load operation: